Elliot-Chan-120/NOCTURNAL/README.md

 **[3] Running predictions!**

-Remember at the start when we saw a SMILES?
+Remember at the start when we saw a SMILES string (e.g. CCC(=O)O...) ?
 Every chemical compound has a representation as a SMILES.
 Let’s say you’re in a lab and they want to explore how compounds ‘x’, ‘y’, ‘z’, ‘x2’, ‘y2’, ‘z2’ will perform against a certain disease, whose target protein they’ve identified and entries already exist in ChEMBL…

 Well I’m not in a lab (yet), I’m in a basement, and I don’t have advanced chemical compounds from a lab, I have my old organic chemistry II notes from which I gathered a few random chemicals and put through an online “chemical name to SMILES converter”.
 I then put these SMILES into a file called “test_smile.smi” which we need to move to the “input_folder”.
 The file looks like this: